What will I learn?

 Maths skills are included in the assessment of chemistry; a minimum of 20% of the marks in chemistry assess mathematical skills.

-AQA GCSE chemistry and AQA GCSE combined science are both good routes to study chemistry at A level in the sixth form.
+AQA GCSE chemistry is a good route to study chemistry at A level in the sixth form.